Frequently asked questions

 What options do you have for mature students?

 Mature students can apply for any of our undergraduate residences.
-If you would prefer to live with other mature students you can apply for Queen's Road, which will be a mature student residence in 2016/17.
-Orchard Heights, Winkwork House, Hiatt Baker catered and Hiatt Baker self-catered will all also have flats exclusive to mature students.
+If you would prefer to live with other mature students you can apply for Orchard Heights, Favell House, Winkwork House, Hiatt Baker catered and Hiatt Baker self-catered which will have flats exclusive to mature students.

 If you are 21-years-old or over and wish to share with other mature students, you should indicate this on the accommodation application form and select from these residences as your preferences.